 Nepal is truly unrivaled in its beauty.
 Yet unbeknown to most, there is so much more to this small Asian country than the rugged Himalayan mountain range.
 In the lowlands lay lush jungles, incredible wildlife viewing opportunities, and rich flora and fauna.
 Conservation efforts in the last few decades have ensured that the Nepalese landscape has remained largely untouched by the human hand, and that wildlife populations continue to grow.
 As a result, the Royal Bengal tiger population has increased by over 60% in the last decade, and Nepal has carved itself in the history books by becoming home to some of the last remaining populations of the one-horned rhino.

 For the local people, most mountain ranges and lakes are linked to fables since the landscape plays a central role in their spiritually.
 Many tribes, and villages lay within the boundaries of the parks and often the local people are more than happy to share their collective history with visitors.
+There is nowhere else in the world that quite quenches thirst for nature and culture like Nepal.
+The beautiful national parks of Nepal set a worldwide precedence for local coordination, animal and plant preservation and truly staggering natural beauty.

 Map of National Parks in Nepal